Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - inventory counts changing in the storefront before putaway is complete,

-- order routing rules not matching actual warehouse logic,
+- order routing rules that do not match actual warehouse logic,

 - channel-specific shipping methods mapping incorrectly,